satria-nu-li-xue-xi/satria-nu-li-xue-xi/README.md

 - 💞️ I’m looking to collaborate on more projects I am naturally interested in, with a lot more people that I can trust
 - 📫 How to reach me? via my LinkedIn
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love Jingliu more than Mie Gacoan
+- ⚡ Fun fact: I like a Scorpio girl ^^

 <!---
 satria-nu-li-xue-xi/satria-nu-li-xue-xi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.